 Are you stuck writing your business plan?

-We’ve had an influx of clients go through our 'business plan review' session of late so we’ve been in the thick of guiding clients with their business goals and strategy - and well, its been awesome.
+We’ve had an influx of clients go through our 'Business Planning & Strategy Intensive' session of late so we’ve been in the thick of guiding clients with their business goals and strategy - and well, its been awesome.

 The light bulb moments, bringing the goals to life and paving those clear next steps - all of these things help reduce our clients feeling of overwhelm, and that's why we enjoy what we do.